Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 Net Profit Formula

-Importance of Profit and Loss Account
+Importance of the Profit and Loss Account

-1. Shows True Profitability
+1. Reveals the True Profitability of the Business

 2. Helps Control Expenses